How to use sound in mixed-reality applications

 - Release actions should get a similarly short and tactile sound.
 It's usually lower pitched than the grab sound and in reverse order, with an impact and then a "whoosh" to communicate that the object is settling into place.

-A drawing interaction should get a persistent, looping sound whose volume is determined by the movement of the user's hand.
+A drawing interaction should get a persistent, looping sound with volume determined by the user's hand movement.
 It should be silent when the user's hand is still and loudest when the hand is moving quickly.